MangeshThakre/HTML-CSS-Project-4/Readme.md

 🙌 hey There I'm mangesh Thakre Wed Developer
 ##  What I've learnd form this project

-  After this project I've more controle over position property
+  After this project I've more control over position property
  - Learned useing svg as a background learnde about css Selectors and also implement :nth-child() , :last-child , :first-child()
  - Added  extra features
 > #### This project took 3 hour to complete,